-In less than a second, a motorcycle wreck can cause debilitating injuries.
-Some victims are sidelined for months as their injuries heal; others never make a full recovery, and they face overwhelming debt due to lost wages and medical expenses.
+In less than a second, a motorcycle collision accident can cause severe debilitating injuries.
+Some victims are sidelined for months as their injuries heal.
+Others, unfortunately never make a full recovery, and are faced with overwhelming debt due to lost wages and medical expenses.

 Fortunately, Alabama laws protect the rights of motorcycle riders who suffer injuries due to negligent drivers.
-If you were hurt in a crash that another person caused, then you may be entitled to compensation for:
+If you get hurt in a crash that another person caused, you may be entitled to compensation for:

-As such, it is highly advisable that you contact a personal-injury attorney to represent your interests.
-A Birmingham motorcycle crash lawyer from Morris Bart & Associates, LLC will guide you through the claims process.
+As such, you should contact a personal injury attorney to represent your interests.
+The Alabama motorcycle crash lawyers from Morris Bart, LLC will guide you through the claims process.

 As previously mentioned, if you were injured by a negligent driver while riding your motorcycle in Alabama, you may be able to recover compensation for: